axelfeldmann/feldmann.nyc/posts/smem-microbenchmarks/smem-microbenchmarks.md

 However, in this case, we observe a 2x slowdown (~1.14ms).
-Because every instruction is loading 4 values, we're still getting 2-load/thread/cycle throughput (like the 2-wide vector load example), but we're *not* getting any additional throughput improvement over the 2-wide vector loads.
+Because every instruction is loading 4 values, we're still getting 2-load/thread/cycle throughput (like the 2-wide vector load example), but we're *not* getting any *additional* throughput improvement over the 2-wide vector loads.
-I don't really know why this is the case, but maybe it's a lack of register file write ports?
+I don't know exactly why this is the case, but maybe it's a lack of register file write ports?
-Definitely something to look into further.
+Definitely something I'll look into further.

 <br/>